 - If you want to maximize your data and increase compliance, utilize sample collection methods that improve participant compliance by reducing participant burden.
 Also, consider the total number of samples and sample volume being requested within a specified timeframe from each participant.

 - Passive drool is the recommended collection method, as it is approved for all salivary analytes.
-However, SalivaBio Swabs are also approved for many analytes and preferred if including DNA analysis.
+However, SalivaBio Swabs are also approved for many analytes and Oral Swabs are preferred if including DNA analysis.
 Remember that it is possible to analyze multiple analytes, and include DNA analysis for genetic markers, from the same sample.

 - Increasing volume requirements can impact participant compliance.
 Choose a collection method that makes collecting appropriate volumes easy and, if swab-based, maximize volume recovery.